Project

 doesn't make the initial backlog fetch work (the client disconnects after a while).

-#12 Updated by Tobu almost 11 years ago
+#12 Updated by Tobu over 11 years ago

 Apparently prepared-statements use generic query plans, and they are known to cause poor performance.